• Level 3

 1. Basic Observation Training

-This course will teach the skills to take clinical observations, covers pulse, blood pressure, respiration rate, oxygen saturation, urinalysis, axillary, oral and tympanic temperatures, blood sugar levels and infection control.
-The course lasts 6 hours and is suitable for all levels of care staff.
+This course will teach you how to take clinical observations.
+It covers pulse, blood pressure, breathing rate, oxygen levels, urinalysis, temperature (underarm, mouth, and ear), blood sugar levels, and infection control.

-- Learn how to perform basic observations, such as taking a patient’s temperature, blood pressure, and pulse.
+• Learn how to take basic observations, such as temperature, blood pressure, and pulse.

-- Gain the skills to identify and report any changes in a patient’s condition.
+• Gain the skills to spot and report any changes in a patient’s condition.

 2. Blood Glucose Monitoring Training

-This course will teach the difference between blood sugar and glucose levels.
-Understand the importance of ensuring glucose levels are monitored and controlled.
-The course is suitable for all levels of care staff and lasts approximately 3 hours.
+This course will teach the difference between blood sugar and glucose levels and explain why it’s important to monitor and control them.
+It is suitable for all levels of care staff and lasts around 3 hours.

-- Learn how to properly use a blood glucose meter to check blood sugar levels.
+• Learn how to correctly use a blood glucose meter to check blood sugar levels.

 3. Catheter Care Training

-- Learn how to properly insert, care for, and remove catheters.
+• Learn how to care for and remove catheters properly.

-- Understand the importance of catheter care to prevent infections.
+• Understand why good catheter care is important to prevent infections.

 4. Epilepsy Medication Training

-This course will teach delegates about the common types of epilepsy, the causes and various triggers.
-It will teach staff what to do in the case of a seizure and how to support the individual through one, the course also covers Buccal Midazolam administration.
-In this module of the complex care course, you will:
+This course teaches staff about the common types of epilepsy, their causes, and possible triggers.
+It covers what to do during a seizure and how to support someone through it.
+The course also includes training on how to give Buccal Midazolam.

 5. PEG Feed Training

-- Learn how to prepare and administer PEG feeds.
+• Learn how to safely prepare and give PEG feeds.

 6. Stoma Care Training

-- Learn how to properly care for a stoma.
+• Learn how to care for a stoma safely and correctly.

-- Understand the importance of stoma care to prevent complications.
+• Understand why good stoma care is important to prevent infections and other complications.

 7. Suction & Oxygen Training

-- Learn how to use suction devices to clear airways.
+• Learn how to use suction machines to help clear a patient’s airways.

-- Learn how to administer oxygen to patients who need it.
+• Learn how to safely give oxygen to patients who need help with breathing.

 8. Tracheostomy Care Training

-- Learn how to properly care for a tracheostomy.
+• Learn how to safely care for a tracheostomy.

 9. Ventilator Awareness Training

-- Learn about the different types of ventilators and how they work.
+• Learn about different types of ventilators and how they work.

-- Understand how to provide care for patients on ventilators.
+• Understand how to care for patients who are using a ventilator.

 Learning Outcomes